port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/azure/examples/examples.md

 This page contains the base examples for mapping Azure resources to Port.

-This base example thrives to provide a simpler and a more abstract way to map Azure resources to Port.
+This base example thrives to provide a simpler and more abstract way to map Azure resources to Port.

 The simplification is achieved by using the generic `cloudResource` kind and blueprint, which can be used to map any Azure resource to Port.